lewagon/data-engineering-setup/_partials/terraform_vm.md

 If you have created a new Google Cloud Platform account, the cost of the Virtual machine will be covered by the $300 USD credit for the first 90 days if you are diligent with turning off your Virtual Machine (or finish the auto shutdown challenge 😎).

-The cost of running a Virtual Machine with our configuration 24 hours a day, 7 days a week is ~$130 USD per month!
-But you can drastically reduce the cost by only running the Virtual Machine when you use it.
+The cost of running a Virtual Machine with our configuration 24 hours a day, 7 days a week is ~$130 USD per month.
+You can massively reduce the cost by only running the Virtual Machine when you use it.
 You will not be charged for the CPU and RAM while the Virtual Machine is off!

-You will always pay for the Storage (Hard Disk Drive) and Static IP.
-Google can't rent out stateful resources to other users without wiping your data.

 ### Download terraform files

 We almost have all the necessary parts to create your VM using **terraform**.
-We just need to download the terraform files and change a few values.
+We need to download the terraform files and change a few values.

 First we'll create a folder and download the terraform files with: